craftercms/docs/source/.new-ia/getting-started/mac/index.rst

       * **password:** admin

-   After logging in, you should be redirected to the ``Sites`` screen, and you're now ready to create your first experience!
+   After logging in, you should be redirected to the ``Projects`` screen, and you're now ready to create your first experience!